Please turn with me to Ephesians 6, verses 17-20, where Paul writes:

 Grace and faithfulness are absolutely tied together as part of what we call the doctrine of God's providence.
 We have in no way earned our calling because we are such good people.
 Christ died for us while we were yet sinners.
 We were called while we were yet sinners.
 God sent forth His spirit while we were yet sinners in order to impress upon our minds a different perspective of life that really intrigued us and began to make us look into things we had never looked at before.
 It completely altered our lives just as surely as God's calling of Israel altered forever the lives of those people who were slaves in Egypt.
 Their lives were never the same after that, neither have your lives been the same once God began to do that which He has done and continues to do.

-Let's go back to the book of Acts, in chapter 15 and in verse 18.
+Let's go back to the book of Acts.
 The one who is speaking here is James, Jesus' brother.
 He makes an astounding statement.

 Way back, far beyond what our minds are able to obtain, lost in ages and ages and ages past, God knew what He wanted to do.
 That is what James in alluding to.
 All that has been done since has been done because God is faithful to His purpose and to His plan.